pookie13/HttpPookie/README.md

     thats it for now.

-    further changes will be:
+### Todos:

 - set tag id to each and every request.
 - if user cancle request then removes from request list.
+- Add XMl Requests.
+- store all response in cache memory to reflects changes.

+for more query please feel free to comments and male me [@piyush.gupta][dill]

+[dill]: <mailto:piyush.gupta202390@gmail.com>